 The value of having a lawyer rests in the fact that he or she understands all laws related to custody and visitation that apply in the client’s situation.
 That lawyer will also know what questions to ask the client, how to evaluate the answers as they relate to the desire to modify the current visitation schedule, and provide the client with correct information about procedure and what to expect.
 That same lawyer can ensure all documents submitted to the court are prepared in full and obtain only information that can easily be confirmed by the judge.

-If you believe that modifying the current visitation schedule is in the interests of your child, see a family lawyer today.
+If you believe that modifying the current visitation schedule is in the best interests of your child, see a family lawyer today.
 Assuming your reasons are considered valid by the court, the changes could go into effect immediately.